 Pam Krejci, LCSW-S is currently an in-network provider with United Healthcare (e.g. Optum, UMR, Allsavers & Oxford).
 I am an out-of-network provider with BCBS, Aetna and Humana.
 Depending on your plan, you may be reimbursed anywhere from 50%-80% of the session fee.
 If you choose the “out of network” option you pay in full at the time of services, and then I will provide you with a superbill (receipt for service) for you to file with your insurance company for partial reimbursement.

-This is entirely up to what your needs are and the best way therapy can support you.
-I have clients that work with me twice a week and others that come once a month for maintenance.
-Typically, new clients will begin with weekly sessions and then may switch to bi-weekly once they are finding some relief and are making significant progress to their goals.
-My goal though is to support clients in the best way possible so we can develop a schedule that works best for you.
+This is entirely up to what your needs are.
+We have clients that work with me sometimes twice a week and others that come just once a month for maintenance.
+Our hope is to be able to support clients in the best way possible and a frequency that clients are comfortable with.

 Check credentials for the counselor and ensure that the they have the necessary skills and expertise.
 Also, make sure that the counselor is a good fit for you.
 This is essential!

 Yes.
 By law we are required to protect your confidentiality.
 There are some exceptions to this that we will discuss in our first session and this includes if you or someone know is at risk of harm to self or others.

 Yes, we offer convenient televideo counseling sessions to Texas residents, so even if you live across our massively awesome state, we can still provide services through video.
 We utilize a HIPAA compliant platform that is easy to access by phone or computer.
 It’s a great solution for clients who want the benefit of counseling from their own home.